ontodev/robot-tutorial/robot-tutorial.md

 ```
 robot filter --input edit.owl \
   --term UBERON:0000475 \
-  --select self --select descendants --select annotations \
+  --select "self descendants annotations" \
-  --output branch.owl
+  --output results/branch.owl
 ```

-<small><small>NOTE: in order to include annotations on the filtered entities, `--select annotations` must be included.
+<small><small>**NOTE**: in order to include annotations on the filtered entities, `--select annotations` must be included.
 Otherwise, you muist include *all* annotation properties in the set of input terms.</small></small>

 ---